Even If You Don’t Have Time for a Morning Workout

-The alarm goes off and I groan.
+The alarm goes off and I groan and I immediately feel the body stiffness.
 For me, it’s 5:30am and darkness is a reminder that it is FAR TOO EARLY.
 But alas my mother/wife/ business owner duty calls and it’s time to meditate, exercise and start the day.

 I sit up and take inventory.
 How do I feel today?
 Is the back achy?
 Is my neck sore?
 Yes even posture specialists get stiff bodies from… well… life.
 It’s a large chance that anyone who has chosen this profession as a path, has done so as a result of experiencing some life changing pain that they solved through postural modification.